rguo1988/EAW-in-kappa-plasmas/README.md

 # EAW-in-kappa-plasmas
-Studies of EAW in kappa plasmas
+Studies of the electron acoustic waves in kappa-distributed plasmas

 The codes are used to plot the figures in the following research paper.